arkovia/acts/crimes-act.md

 #### Segment 6 - Receiving

 ### Section 7 - Fraud
 #### Segment 1 - General

 #### Segment 2 - Forgery

 #### Segment 3 - Pyramid Schemes
-Creating a pyramid scheme is an offence.
+Creating or operating a pyramid scheme is an offence.

 #### Segment 4 - Ponzi Schemes
-Creating a ponzi scheme is an offence.
+Creating or operating a ponzi scheme is an offence.

 ### Section 8 - Identity Offences
 #### Segment 1 - General

 ### Section 9 - Digital Offences